Gluten Free Sour Dough Bread, WOW!

 • 20g psyllium huskI used psyllium husk powder it worked fine…

-• 20g maple syrup or honey or agave
+• 20g maple syrup or honey

 • 300g filtered water